sarika2446/ece4160/lab1.md

 ### Blink it Up

 For this program, I used the Blink example code that came with the Arduino IDE.
 This program allowed me to blink the onboard LED.
+I slowed the baud rate down to 9600 to be able to see the blinking better.

 ### Serial